Josh Wilson (baseball): Detroit Tigers

 On January 12, 2015, the Detroit Tigers signed Wilson to a minor league contract.
-On June 2, Wilson was called up by the Detroit Tigers from Triple-A Toledo Mud Hens.
+On June 2, Wilson was called up by the Tigers from the Triple-A Toledo Mud Hens.
 On June 20, Wilson made the fourth pitching appearance of his career against the New York Yankees, giving up a solo home run to Chris Young before pitching the rest of the eighth inning.
-He was designated for assignment by the Tigers on July 7, 2015.
-He was outrighted to the Triple-A Toledo Mud Hens on July 8.
-Wilson batted .252 with three home runs, 30 RBIs, and 10 stolen bases for the Mud Hens.
-He was called up by the Tigers on September 8, 2015 as a September call-up.
+He was designated for assignment by the Tigers on July 7.
+Wilson cleared waivers and was sent outright to Triple-A Toledo on July 8.
+Wilson batted .252 with three home runs, 30 RBI, and 10 stolen bases for the Mud Hens.
+He was called up by the Tigers on September 8, as a September call-up.

 York Revolution

 On April 8, 2016, Wilson signed with the York Revolution of the Atlantic League of Professional Baseball.
 Wilson played in 120 games for the Revolution in 2016, posting a .255 batting average and 28 doubles.